 Stress and anxiety are something everybody experiences at some point in their life.
 Being a student in college or graduate school can be a trigger for increased stress and anxiety.
-And while there are many healthy ways to manage stress and anxiety, we recommend engaging in some health resources suggested below.
+And while there are many healthy ways to manage stress and anxiety, we recommend engaging in some of the healthy resources suggested below.
 We’ve provided you with these resources to get you started on your own, or as an adjunct to the work you may already be doing with your therapist.
-You can also come to the Counseling Center on the second floor of the Smithgall (Flag) Building, Suite 238 to be seen by a counselor.
+Established clients can also come to the Counseling Center on the second floor of the Smithgall (Flag) Building, Suite 238 to be seen by a counselor.
+Students seeking services can come to GT CARE on the first floor of the Smithgall (Flag) Building, Suite 102B and request to meet with a professional.

 Suggestions for Self Care